 Present in the second visit to Delfino Airstrip (dolpic_ex0.szs/scene/fruitsboat/shipdolpic2.bmd) and the fruitsboat folder of all Delfino Plaza files is an early version of the boat in Pinna Beach and Delfino Airstrip.
 It has an animation, shipdolpic2.bck, which is its roof detaching up and down.
 This early boat seems to be the reverse-moving boat in Delfino Plaza shown in the 2002 Demo Disc trailer.

 In the common sky model, there is a large disc stretching across the entire sky, which is completely invisible in-game.
 This pre-release screenshot reveals that it was once used for a light cloud layer.
-The UV map for the disc is still intact, as is the texture for it.
+The UV map for the disc is still intact, and the same texture is used for the clouds in Sirena Beach's sky model.
+Bianco Hills has a similar cloud layer, but it uses a different sky model.
+The unused cloud layer can be seen in the Petey Piranha cutscene.
 As a bonus, the screenshot also shows the unused goop texture in use.